Caraxi/SimpleHeels/modguide.md

 Simple Heels now allows for mod developers to assign an offset directly onto the model of the footwear.
 This is done using the attribute fields within the `.mdl` file using the format `heels_offset=X.XXXX`.

-### Assigning Offset within Simple Heels

-Offsets can be assigned to model files using Simple Heels' config window on the main config page under 'Model Offset Editor'.
-Other mod tools will hopefully support adding the attributes with time.

-### Assigning Offset with TexTools
+### Assigning Offset with TexTools or Penumbra

-As TexTools doesn't allow numbers in attributes, an alternative attribute format is supported.
+For improved attribute support an alternative format is supported.
 The attribute should be defined in the format of `heels_offset_(a-j)_(a-j)` where numbers are replaced with the letters `a` through `j`.

 Prefixing the offset with `n_` allows negative numbers.

+Enabling the 'Copy Attribute' button in plugin config will allow you to copy this alternative format to your clipboard for easier use.

 |    **Letter**     |    **Number**     |
 |:-----------------:|:-----------------:|